-The elimination of the noise emitted by marine engines is quite challenging namely due to space and weight limitation generally imposed for boats, what involves a certain complexity for the selection of soundproofing devices like exhaust silencers for propulsion engines and gensets.
+The elimination of the noise emitted by marine engines is quite challenging namely due to space and weight limitation generally imposed for boats, what involves a certain complexity for the selection of industrial soundproofing devices like exhaust silencers for propulsion engines and gensets.

 Such noise sources must be mitigated to allow day to day work of staff in conditions being acceptable and to allow the stay of passengers to be sufficiently comfortable, not only in cabins but also on boat decks when it come to leisure vessels.

 Of course, a special attention one should pay to design and construction quality to allow marine silencers to withstand loads related to mechanical sollicitations of all kind to be accounted: the movements of the ship (e.g. related accelerations) on the seas or on oceans, due to the combined effects of waves and wind, the effect of extremely low temperatures when it comes to vessels cruising near poles, and also the effect of salty (and therefore : corrosives) ambiances anywhere.

 In addition, a marine silencer must often be equipped with a spark arrestor, for reasons of safety related to the risk of fire.